MasoudMoeini/Yolo-Algorithm-Output-Detection/README.md

 # Yolo Algorithm Output Detection Module
-Yolo algorithm output object detection Module
-A Yolo Algorith is an object detection algorithm from the images.
-In this project the aim is to extract  unstructured information "relevant to different objects captured with a camera images " and convert into structured Data Table.
-Unstructured input data are available at 'pkg_dump.txt'.
+A Yolo Algorith is an object detection algorithm from the images based on Deep learning.
+In pkg_dump.txt file, the output results of Yolo network is avaible.
+In this project the aim is to convert the unstructured data from pkg_dump.txt file into structured Data Table and save it into the database or CSV file .
 <br/>
 <br/>
 **Click on**: